A California independent contractor has different legal rights and obligations than an employee.

 In other words, an independent contractor is his or her own boss.
 A company might hire an independent contractor to perform work for the company, but that doesn’t necessarily make the contractor an employee of that company.

-When determining whether or not a worker is an independent contractor or an employee, it is important to see how much control a company has over the worker; the greater the control, the greater the likelihood the worker should be classified as an employee.
+When determining whether or not a worker is an independent contractor or an employee in California, it is important to see how much control a company has over the worker; the greater the control, the greater the likelihood the worker should be classified as an employee.
 The greater the independence, on the other hand, the greater the likelihood that the person is a contractor.

 However, despite having greater autonomy, independent contractors don’t enjoy the same rights under California law as employees.
 They can be fired far more easily, and aren’t entitled to overtime pay or even the minimum wage.
 They may be required to work long, unbroken hours without extra compensation.